cwendorf/Sourcebook/Summaries/README.md

 ### Reporting Statistics

 This chapter describes rules for presenting statistical results in APA style.
 All rules come from the newest APA style manual.
-Specific examples of mini Results summaries are provided.
 Sample data tables are provided for more complex examples.

 - [General Rules for APA Style Results Sections](./reporting-statistics/general.md)
 - [Summary of Parametric Statistic Reporting](./reporting-statistics/summary.md)